 Live music, dancers and actors lead you deep into the dark and delightful world of opera and ballet, where nothing is quite as it seems.

 - 16 December 2018—28 July 2019

 Discover more about opera, ballet and the Royal Opera House in fun-packed Sundays, ideal for all the family, with a range of exciting and creative activities.

 - 25 April 2019

-Join us at a Royal Opera House Young Philanthropists event for a drinks reception and informal supper around David McVicar’s stunning and electric production of Gounod's Faust.
+Join us at this Royal Opera House Young Philanthropists event: a drinks reception and informal supper celebrating David McVicar’s stunning and electric production of Gounod's masterpiece.